Chrisp1993/code-quiz/README.md

 ## Description
 This web application is a timed code quiz that's made up of multiple-choice questions.
 These questions are based on JavaScript fundamentals.
-It then saves your high score so you can guage your progress compared to your peers.
+It then saves your high score so you can compare your progress to your peers.

 ## Built Using: